-From the album Only Losers Write on Bridges
+From the recording Only Losers Write on Bridges

 A song written for my ma Mary Dagleish [nee Sweeney] about her ma Mary [Molly] Sweeney.
 Joe was my ma's youngest brother, killed at eighteen years old hitching a lift home from his teacher training college.
 Bundles of Catholic guilt here, jigged up with joy.
 'Uncle' Joe was only seven years older than me when the car crashed and I made a 'nice cup of tea' for my mam when the policeman knocked.
 My ma died from an aggressive cancer not long after the song was written and this song celebrates her life too.